slowernews/wisdom-tldr/README.md

 > *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41st law of power)*

-CHALLENGE:

-> *'Don't vow to the gatekeepers.
-You are the gatekeeper.'*
+CHALLENGE: Don't vow to the gatekeepers.
+You are the gatekeeper.

 ===
-###On competition
+###On targets

 > *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
-First they have to [trust](#) you.
-[Keep your word](#) and prove your worth, the new guy as always to prove himself.'*
+First they have to [trust](#on-) you.
+[Keep your word](#on-) and prove your worth, the new guy as always to prove himself.'*

 > *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

+> *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

+> *'Don't lie to anybody that you are not going kill.
+Deception is a bad idea.
+The lie is going to burn you.'*